ESC History – an introduction

 “In the early thirties, when trousers were wide and shorts were long, a group of Edinburgh lawyers and businessmen met regularly and bemoaned the fact that there were insufficient facilities readily available for playing squash”.
 Thus read the opening paragraph of the 1986 Edinburgh Sports Club history.

 This history has been many years in the making: You will see photographs from the opening date and before, read the 50th Anniversary brochure from 1986, and a great number of documents and photographs spanning all the years until today.
 Another example is the brochure for the 75th Anniversary dinner on 9th July 2011.
-The many photographs in that document show the development of the club in the intervening years..
+The many photographs in that document show the development of the club in the intervening years…and despite one description of the site as looking like a ‘hoarder’s living’ room, we must be doing something useful as it had by late-2024 accumulated over 4,000 visits with over 35,000 pages viewed in its 3 years existence.

 The highly unofficial Club logo, created specially for the history website – the clue is in the text…